Home > Glossary of Terms

 TOP OF PAGE

-ElectronA particle which orbits the nucleus of an atom.
+ElectronA particle that orbits the nucleus of an atom.
 Electrons contain a tiny negative electrical charge of 1.6 x 10-19 coulombs.

 Electro-optic EffectDescribes the change of a material's refractive index or the change of birefringence under the influence of an electric field, e.g., lithium-niobate.